coreos/docs/quay-enterprise/prometheus.md

 ### DNS configuration under Kubernetes

-A simple [Kubernetes service](k8s service) can be configured to provide the DNS entry for Prometheus.
-Details on running Prometheus under Kubernetes can be found at [Prometheus and Kubernetes](k8s + prometheus) and [Monitoring Kubernetes with Prometheus](monitoring k8s + prometheus).
+A simple [Kubernetes service][k8s service] can be configured to provide the DNS entry for Prometheus.
+Details on running Prometheus under Kubernetes can be found at [Prometheus and Kubernetes][k8s + prometheus] and [Monitoring Kubernetes with Prometheus][monitoring k8s + prometheus].

 ### DNS configuration for a manual cluster